Travier/node-service-boilerplate/README.md

 # Node Service Boilerplate
-An ES7 ready boilerplate for basic node services.
+The no bullsh*t way to start a fresh ES7 nodejs project.
+Stop worring about setup and just build the damn thing.

+(This is not a boilerplate for React.
+I suggest using create-react-app);

 ```bash
 #Clone boilerplate code into my_service directory